 Suspect in fatal shooting appears in court

-During the preliminary hearings, Columbus Police Sgt.
-Anthony Locey said authorities were called around 9:53 p.m.
+Columbus Police Sgt.
+Anthony Locey was called to the 5 Corner Lotto around 9:53 p.m.
 Nov.
-6. to a shooting at 5 Corner Lotto.
-Officers found Patel and his father suffering from gunshot wounds outside of store.
+6 to investigate a shooting.
+Officers on the scene at 1231 Linwood Blvd. found 23-year-old Patel and his 56-year-old father suffering from gunshot wounds.

-Patel, who was employed at the store, and his father, who owns it, were transported to Midtown Medical Center.
+Patel, who was employed at the 5 Corner Lotto, and his father, who owns the business, were transported to Midtown Medical Center.
 Patel was pronounced dead at the hospital at 10:15 p.m.
-His father was treated for a gunshot wound to the stomach and released after undergoing emergency surgery.
+His father was treated and later released.